 Hugging the edge of the cliff side, this pretty resort offers a really secluded location and incredible sea views.

 Ti Kaye is set on the hillside overlooking a pretty bay that’s surrounded by thick rainforest.
 The hotel is about a mile down a track from the main road (about ten minutes' drive) and with no other resorts or houses nearby it's a beautifully secluded location.
 However, please note that as the bay is one of the best sites for snorkeling in Saint Lucia, it is visited by snorkel boats from other parts of the island.
-The rest of the time you will have it all to yourself.

 The sand here is light gray due to the volcanic nature of this region and if you don’t fancy the 166 steps up or down to the beach, you can call for the hotel's shuttle to whisk you up the hill.